 Open access services are particularly vulnerable to service cuts but play a crucial role in maintaining ‘community cohesion’.
 The impact of their loss is not likely to be felt for several years and the report recommends these are protected.

-To find out about youth activities in Frome take a look at Frome Active here.
+To find out about youth activities in Frome take a look at the Frome Active website.